JSmith989/sorting-hat/README.md

 # Sorting Hat

 This app allows you to input any name and randomly generate your house from Harry Potter.
+If no name is entered and you try to submit, an error message will appear.
 <p><a href="https://hogwarts-sort.netlify.app"/>Which House Are You?</p>